Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback Structure: Discussion on Assumptions and Implications

 Then the lowest and highest (interior) solutions to $G(\mathbf{p};A)=0$, i.e., the extremal CV equilibria, are coordinatewise nondecreasing in $A$.
-If the CV equilibrium is unique, then $\mathbf{p}(A)$ is coordinatewise nondecreasing in $A$.\footnote{While Proposition \ref{Prop:Price_increase} is stated for $\mathcal{A}_+$, the monotone comparative statics result holds generally for other partially ordered sets of conjecture matrices (including matrices with negative entries), provided the stated assumptions are met.
-We restrict our analysis to $\mathcal{A}_+$ because positive correlations ($A_{ij} \ge 0$) constitute the practically relevant regime induced by synchronized experimentation (as discussed in the Introduction), and it is this regime that generates the important economic implication of supra-competitive prices.} \end{proposition}
+If the CV equilibrium is unique, then $\mathbf{p}(A)$ is coordinatewise nondecreasing in $A$. \end{proposition}